10 Best 6-Month Online Associate Degree Programs

 The University of Phoenix gives you several ways to finish your associate degree sooner.
 While most programs take about two years, you can shorten that timeline by transferring eligible credits or receiving credit for work and life experience.

 With 17 start dates throughout the year, you don't have to wait long to begin, and fixed tuition rates mean you'll know your costs from day one until graduation.
-Programs are available entirely online, letting you balance coursework with your job or family while preparing for career opportunities in business, IT, or criminal justice.
+Programs are available with fully online courses, letting you balance your school workload with your job or family while preparing for career opportunities in business, IT, or criminal justice.

 5. National University

-National University is designed for working adults and military students who need accelerated and flexible programs.
+National University is an accredited institution designed for working adults and military students who need accelerated and flexible programs.
 Their online associate degrees use a four-week course format, which helps you move through material quickly and stay focused.

 Most students can complete the degree in less than two years, and the credits transfer easily into bachelor's programs if you want to keep advancing your education.
 Along with regional accreditation, National provides career services to support your job search after graduation, so you're not only earning a degree but also building connections for your next step.